fkarg/fkarg.github.io/staged/ego-enemy.md

 facing them was not exactly easy all the time.

 I would absolutely recommend this book to every human.
-It certainly gave me a better understanding of myself
+It certainly gave me a better understanding of myself.

 - [ ] Clearly structured?